chsxf/WhiteShark-for-Java/README.md

 As a serialization format, WhiteShark can be used with any programming language.
 However, at this time, this repository only provides a Java library.

+Implementations in other languages will be provided later (PHP, C#, Objective-C and C++ are planned).

 # Requirements
 WhiteShark Java implementation requires Java 7 SE or later.
-Optional `tests` package requires `org.java` package you can find at https://github.com/douglascrockford/JSON-java
+Optional `tests` package requires `org.json` package you can find at https://github.com/douglascrockford/JSON-java

 # Usage
 We do not provide a JAR file yet for the library, so you have to import the `com.xhaleera.whiteshark` package into your project.